axibase/atsd/sql/scheduled-sql.md

 To allow users to download the updated results each time they click the link, enable the **Allow Refresh** option.

-When enabled and if the url contains a `?refresh=true` parameter, the report is rebuilt by the database for each download request.
+When enabled and if the URL contains a `?refresh=true` parameter, the report is rebuilt by the database for each download request.

 ```elm
 https://atsd_hostname:8443.com/sqlr/85/cpu-busy-total-query.csv?refresh=true